Ozath/ot-harjoitustyo/sudoku/dokumentaatio/vaatimusmaarittely.md

 it to refine functionality and explore better design decisions and needs.
 Will update this document further in near future.
 Currently program will initiate and produce a sudoku game grid from a saved file.
 The player can solve the sudoku.
 If validly solved this ends the game.
 The player can also reset the grid at any time, backtrack their moves, or quit the program.
-The game was testes to work on melkki(at)cs.helsinki.fi.
+The game was tested to work on melkki(at)cs.helsinki.fi.